By The Wyoming LLC Attorney TeamJun 03, 2022

 New Mexico requires its own state income tax which is taxed at marginal rates.
 Currently, if your corporation’s net income is under $500,000 you will be charged a 4.8% rate, and if your net income is over $500,000 you will be charged a flat fee of $24,000, plus a 4.8% rate on all income over $500,000.

 One important thing to consider when forming a corporation is the taxes that you will have to pay each year.
 We often get the question:

 Are corporate taxes the same in every state?

-There are some corporate taxes which are the same in every state, though each state will have its own corporate taxes it imposes.
+There are some corporate taxes that are the same in every state, though each state will have its own corporate taxes it imposes.
 In the state of New Mexico, corporations are required to pay the following additional taxes.

 Tax Deductions in New Mexico:

-Forming your business as a corporation offers numerous advantages to the shareholders, primary among them is the limited liability nature of the structure.
+Forming your business as a corporation offers numerous advantages to the shareholders, the primary among them is the limited liability nature of the structure.
 This means that the individual members are shielded from any lawsuits, liabilities, or losses that the corporation may face.